codesecurely/codesecurely.github.io/_posts/2019-07-29-priv-esc-path.md

 ---
 layout: post
 title:  "$PATH and Linux privilege escalation"
-description: "A note concerning privilege escalation in Linux abusing path priorities."
+description: "A note concerning privilege escalation in Linux by abusing path priorities."
 ---

 # Path priority is important

 A short note on why write permission could be a recipe for disaster.

-When Linux looks for a path to execute binary called like:
+When Linux is looking for a path to execute binary called like:

 ```console
 marek@marek-mint:~$ python